Putting for PAASS

 Each of the four people on the winning team will receive $100 gift certificates to purchase merchandise at the 2019 NAAA Support Fundraising booth on the NAAA Trade Show floor on Tuesday and Wednesday.

-Registration will open July 1.
 Registration is required and the donation is $110 per person.
+Click the link below for the time that you would like to play.
 Each person must register seperately; four people per team.
 Food and beverages are not included; a cash bar will be available for drink purchases.

 - 6:30 p.m.
 Putting (please arrive by 6:10 p.m.)